Ancient Egyptian History See also:

 Facts on FileFACTS ON FILE REFERENCE DATABASES: Login to FACTS ON FILE to access a great collection of history reference databases.
 The History Research Center provides access to all the FACTS ON FILE history databases with a single search.
 If you're using this resource at home, you'll have to login with your library card barcode to begin.

-American Women's History: National Women's History Museum VIDEO - Online materials on a wide range of topics in American women's history, as well as biographies, classroom resources, and more (non-profit organization).
+American Women's History: National Women's History Museum VIDEO - Online materials and Online Exhibits NEW! on a wide range of topics in American women's history, as well as biographies, classroom resources, and more (non-profit organization).
 Stories of Women Who Changed History VIDEO [NOTE: Access to articles is restricted to subscribers] has free videos and lesson plans highlighting women in American history; middle school and up (Scholastic Inc.).
 Unladylike 2020 VIDEO is 'a series of 26 short films profiling diverse and little-known American women from the turn of the 20th century, and contemporary women who follow in their footsteps.'
 Includes lesson plans for educators; middle school and up (PBS / Thirteen).
 Women's Rights (U.S.) gives an overview of the early U.S. women's rights movement beginning with the Seneca Falls convention of 1848; the linked text (primary document) of the 1848 Declaration of Sentiments includes links to biographies of key activists.
 See also Seneca Falls Women's Rights National Historical Park (National Park Service).
 Places Where Women Made History showcases historic places in the U.S. which are associated with women's history, in areas such as education, government, medicine, the arts, commerce, women's suffrage, and the Civil Rights Movement.
 Includes background material on the events or persons connected with each place (National Park Service).
 See also Women's History Month (Library of Congress et al.), Teaching & Learning Resources on Women's History (EDSITEment, National Endowment for the Humanities), National Women's History Alliance, Women's History Quizzes (National Women's History Alliance), as well as American Women in Politics and related links, New Jersey Women's History, Votes for Women, Woman's Work, and DIVERSITY / MULTICULTURAL RESOURCES - Women links.

 Egypt: Hatshepsut, From Queen to Pharaoh - A brief overview of the life of Hatshepsut, who ruled Egypt for two decades (ca. 1473-1458 B.C.), and was the first important female ruler known to history (Metropolitan Museum).
 For a broader look at the position of women in Ancient Egypt, see From Warrior Women to Female Pharaohs [Archived page] (2011, British Broadcasting Corporation).
 See also Ancient Egypt links, below.